solomoni12/OBCS/README.md

 The main objective of “Online Birth Certificate System” project is to providing easier registration of date of birth and gets certificate of birth online which save lots of time.

 ### Application Details
-- Authentication between services communication used `Laravel Sanctum`
+- Authentication used `Laravel Sanctum`

 - Backend `Laravel Framework `